 I originally didn’t have Valencia on this list because they speak Valencian (a dialect of Catalan) in Valencia.
 As stated above, we both speak Spanish in varying degrees and we’re coming to Spain to speak Spanish.
 We don’t want to be learning Catalan, Valencian or any other language.

-What changed my mind was speaking to Glenn, proud wearer of a “Fuck Trump” t-shirt when I met him in San Miguel de Allende (Mexico) last year.
+What changed my mind was speaking to Glenn, a reader who I met in San Miguel de Allende (Mexico) last year.
 He’s just moved to Valencia after going through the same Spanish non-lucrative Visa experience we’ll be going through.